draande/CSE110-GitHub-Pages-Project/index.md

 ## About Me

+My favorite programming language is C++!

 I'm a Computer Science student with a vested interest in building efficient, scalable frameworks.
 I love working on projects that challenge my problem-solving skills and push me to learn new technologies.
 I love Robotics, Cybersecurity, and Embedded Systems.
 I was even in my Robotics Club in Community College, where I mainly designed and built robots, programmed microcontrollers, and troubleshooted hardware/software issues.

 ## Technical Skills